Sign up for a preview subscription

 Review the methodology, and complete the tasks and phases as you progress through the life cycle.

-Phases and tasks – Lets you view tools and resources that are available throughout your ERP experience.
+The phases and task information lets you view tools and resources that are available throughout your enterprise resource planning (ERP) experience.

 Scroll to the right, and review the tiles.

-The available tiles include various tools and services in Lifecycle Services.
+The available tiles include various tools and services in LCS.
 They also include the following additional tiles:

-- My subscription – The Office 365 subscription management portal is where you can view and work with your online subscriptions.
-By clicking User and Groups in the left navigation section of the page, you can also manage your online users.
-Note: You must be a member of the Global Administrator role for your organization’s Microsoft Online tenant to access this link.
+My subscription – The Office 365 subscription management portal is where you can view and work with your online subscriptions.
+By selecting User and Groups in the left navigation section of the page, you can also manage your online users.

-- Feedback and bugs – This tile opens the General Feedback page in Microsoft Connect.
-Use this page to record bugs, design change requests, feature requests, and suggestions.
+Feedback and bugs – This tile opens the General Feedback page in Microsoft Connect.
+Use this page to record bugs, and to design change requests, feature requests, and suggestions.